JetBrains/intellij-sdk-docs/basics/action_system.md

 There are two main ways to register an action: either by listing it in the `<actions>` section of a plugin's `plugin.xml` file, or through code.

 ### Registering Actions in plugin.xml
-Registering actions in `plugin.xml` is demonstrated in the following example, which documents all elements and attributes that can be used in the `<actions>` section, and describes the meaning of each element.
+Registering actions in `plugin.xml` is demonstrated in the following reference examples, which document all elements and attributes that can be used in the `<actions>` section, and describes the meaning of each element.

+#### Setting the Override-Text Element for an Action

+> **Tip** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.

+By using the `override-text` element introduced in v2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.
+In the `action` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the verbose text "Garbage Collector: Collect _Garbage."
+The `add-to-group` element declares the action is to be added to the Tools Menu.

+However, the `override-text` element declares that text for `VssIntegration.GarbageCollection` displayed anywhere in the Main Menu system should be the compact text version "Collect _Garbage."
+The Tools Menu is part of the Main Menu, so the displayed menu text is "Collect _Garbage."
+A different context, such as searching for the action using **Help \| Find Action...**,  displays the verbose text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.

+The example uses `MainMenu` for the `place` attribute in the `override-text` element, which is broad in scope.
+The `place` attribute could be finer granularity if the action is to be added to more than one location in the main menu.
+For example, the `override-text` element for `VssIntegration.GarbageCollection` might only specify a `place` element of `ToolsMenu`.
+Then additional `add-to-group` elements could specify other `group-id` attributes, such as `HelpMenu`.
+For each `add-to-group` unique `group-id` attribute, an additional `override-text` element could be added with a matching `place` attribute.

+#### Action Declaration Reference
+The places where actions can appear are defined by constants in [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java).
+Group IDs for the IntelliJ Platform are defined in [PlatformActions](upsource:///platform/platform-resources/src/idea/PlatformActions.xml).

-This information can also be found by using the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#invoke-basic-completion), [Quick Definition](https://www.jetbrains.com/help/idea/viewing-reference-information.html#view-definition-symbols) and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) features.
+This, and additional information can also be found by using the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#invoke-basic-completion), [Quick Definition](https://www.jetbrains.com/help/idea/viewing-reference-information.html#view-definition-symbols) and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) features.

 ```xml
 <!-- Actions -->
 <actions>